-When surveys are marked as anonymous, so that sensitive online survey data such as mail address, IP address, or geographical location data, cannot be seen in responses to online questionnaires, respondents will feel more at ease while providing their input.
+Anonymous surveys – Respondents can answer your questions anonymously, meaning sensitive online survey data such as email address, IP address, or geographical location data, cannot be seen in responses to online questionnaires.
+This can help respondents to feel more at ease while providing their input.

-Yet another method to collect sensitive data is by limiting access to surveys.
-Administrators to multi user accounts can limit the access to only respondents that need access.
+Limit access to surveys – Another method to manage sensitive data, for Administrators using multi-user accounts, is to limit the access to only the people that need it.
 The access can be limited by teams, or by means of selecting individual surveys.

-Collecting sensitive data in online surveys can be accomplished with the observance of the above mentioned security measures, to enable respondents to feel secure when they provide their answers regarding products or services.
+Collecting and managing the storeage of sensitive data in online surveys can be aided by all of the above-mentioned security measures, reassuring respondents when they provide answers to your online surveys.